 - Your parent do not claim you as a dependent on their income taxes.

 - You do not live with your parents.

 Examples of special circumstances where you may apply for a dependency override may include:

-If you believe you have a special circumstance that would make you independent, you may apply for a 2017-2018 Appeal for Independent Status by completing and returning the following form with supporting documentation to the UMass Dartmouth Financial Aid Services Office.
+If you believe you have a special circumstance that would make you independent, you may apply for an appeal for independent status by completing and returning the Appeal for Independent Status form with supporting documentation to the UMass Dartmouth Financial Aid Services Office.

 What type of documentation is required?